 Kimberly Spurr has been an archaeologist for more than 25 years, mainly in the Colorado Plateau region.
 She has directed and participated in many multiyear survey and excavation projects, including excavating habitation sites in the inner Grand Canyon.

 Hopi scholar and Greasewood clan member Lyle Balenquah holds degrees in cultural anthropology and Southwestern archaeology from Northern Arizona University.
 As an archaeologist, he has documented ancestral Hopi settlements and lifeways; as a river guide, he shares personal insights about his ancestral history.

 Sunday, May 18: Arrive in Flagstaff, Arizona, by 4 p.m. for dinner and introductions.
-Program orientation from our scholars; river orientation from Moki Mac River Expeditions.
+Program orientation from our scholars; river orientation from Moki Mac River Expeditions (now operated by Arizona Raft Adventures).
 Overnight, Flagstaff.
 (D)